m2rtk/zone_dns_sync/README.md

-# Thing that updates dns entry in zone.ee when external IP changes
+# Thing that updates dns entry in zone.ee when your external IP changes

 ## Usage